lehecht/k-mer-Dash/README.md

 **Menu:**

-'_Select-Files_'-Dropdown (coming soon): Select two files of given list of files, for which analysis should be made
+* '_Select-Files_'-Dropdown (coming soon): Select two files of given list of files, for which analysis should be done

-Slider: Set values for their property
+* Slider: Set values for their property

-'_Highlighted-Feature_'-Dropdown: Change coloring in PCA plots from k-mer-frequency ('Frequency') to thymine-frequency ('#T')
+* '_Highlighted-Feature_'-Dropdown: Change coloring in PCA plots from k-mer-frequency ('Frequency') to thymine-frequency in k-mer ('#T')

 #### Features

-**Tables**
+Tables:

-_Export_-Button: Export datatables to csv-file
+* _Export_-Button: Export tables to csv-file

-Frequency-Table-Sorting: Sort by k-mers, frequency or filename
+* Frequency-Table-Sorting: Sort by k-mers, frequency or filename

-**PCA:**
+PCA:

-Tabs: change view between PCAs
+* Tabs: Change view between PCAs

-**Plots:**
+Plots:

-Dash-Features: Image-download, Zooming, Scaling, etc...
+* Dash-Features: Image-download, Zooming, Scaling, etc...

 ## License
 MIT